DHTMLX/docs-todolist/docs/api/configs/tasks_config.md

         due_date?: Date | string,
         [key: string]?: any
     },
-    {...} // more data objects
+    {...} // more task objects
 ];
 ~~~

 ### Parameters

-The **data** property presents an array of task objects.
+The **tasks** property presents an array of task objects.
 Each object includes the following set of parameters:

 - `id` - (optional) the id of a task
 - `parent` - (optional) the id of the parent task.
 The value of the parameter is **undefined** for root tasks